vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/woof-CE.md

 * The RAM occupied by cached SFSs is freed automatically (using OOM score adjustment) if needed.
 * SFSs are prioritized and lower priority SFSs are not cached when cached SFSs occupy half of available RAM.
 * If possible, save files are created as [sparse files](https://en.wikipedia.org/wiki/Sparse_file), to reduce writing to disk and retain usable free space in the partition.
+* Encrypted save files are implemented using [fscrypt](https://www.kernel.org/doc/html/latest/filesystems/fscrypt.html) instead of LUKS, allowing encryption of specific directories (like the user's home directory) rather than the entire save file.

 ### Speed